JumpSushi/tug-of-led/README.md

 ### Annotations

-This is a simple annotation of the code in the order it runs
+>This is a simple annotation of the code in the order it runs
 ![A simple annoation of the order of which the code work](https://raw.githubusercontent.com/JumpSushi/tug-of-led/f575a6fc3319942c20912788db7c0e13b70fb202/blocksbet.png)

 ### Changes
+>Changes in the code
 ![A simple annoation of the order of which the code work](https://raw.githubusercontent.com/JumpSushi/tug-of-led/master/Screenshot%202023-02-03%20111134.png)
 ![A simple annoation of the order of which the code work](https://raw.githubusercontent.com/JumpSushi/tug-of-led/master/Screenshot%202023-02-03%20111054.png)